 First, let’s clarify what Office 365 is.
 Some people think of Office 365 as Word, Excel, and PowerPoint for document creation and Outlook for email.
 Most are unaware that those are only a tiny piece of everything Office 365 has to offer.
-We will discuss what these apps are and how to leverage them to their fullest capabilities at a later date (stay tuned to our blog).
+We will discuss what these apps are and how to leverage them as project management tools to their fullest capabilities at a later date (if you’re a project manager feel free to bookmark our blog).
 In the meantime, you can check out the Top 5 Integration Features of Office 365 and SharePoint Online.

 Below are the reasons why you should be using SharePoint to manage your construction projects: